 Our image consultation session isn't going as smoothly as I had hoped.
 After several more sputtering starts, Holiday offers to accompany me down the street to my car, "so you don't get shot out there by yourself."
 En route, he has a flash of insight.

-"Just be yourself," he says.
+"I guess you could just be yourself," he says.
 "Come up with a list of things that are important to who you are and we'll talk about lyrics."

 The Geto Boys, Alkaholiks and Bad Azz